apmckinlay/natureapp/trees/labtea.md

 Labrador Tea bears some similarities to [Bog Rosemary](/plants/bogrose/), but [Bog Rosemary](/plants/bogrose/) leaves are very narrow with sharp points.

-**Did you know?** Labrador Tea was a popular hot drink among Indigenous peoples in North America.
+**Did you know?** Labrador Tea can often survive fire as its roots are buried deep in areas too wet to burn.